ZeBobo/nublab/README.md

 # nublab
 No clue what I'm doing.
-Just here to try and learn
+Just here to try and learn.
+Don't even really know where to start...